yasinsamet23/Audio_And_Video_Transcript_Summary/README.md

-# 🎥 Audio and Video Summary Application
+# 🎥 Audio and Video Transcript And Summary Application

 This project transcribes an audio or video file and then extracts its summary in Turkish using the OpenAI API.
 Python scripts (`transcribe.py`, `transcribe_split.py`, `summarize.py`) are integrated with a C# Windows Forms interface.